What is a WiFi Booster and How Does it Improve Signal?

 • Does your WiFi connection worsen as you walk around your home?

 If you responded yes to one or all of these questions, then you do need a WiFi booster.
-Sometimes the latest WiFi technology is not enough to cover every nook and cranny of your home or office, especially in large homes that exceed the WiFi routers range.
-WiFi boosters are much cheaper than purchasing a new router and provide an easy way of improving your WiFi coverage.
+Sometimes the latest WiFi technology is not enough to cover every nook and cranny of your home or office, especially in large homes that exceed the range of the WiFi router.
+WiFi boosters are cheaper than purchasing a new router and provide an easy way of improving your WiFi coverage.

 Are There Alternative WiFi Range Extending Options?